 The camp will be held at the Sports’ Pavillion in Bob Pettitt Reserve, Jan Juc, Victoria.
 Book your own accommodation and self-cater or enjoy the local cafes and restaurants.
 We’ll organise group bookings for dinners at the Beach Hotel Jan Juc, for anyone who wants to join.

 Call out for volunteers!

 Are you a family member or friend of an attendee?
 Could you help out for an hour each day?
-We need a couple of helpers to lock/unlock the venues each day, and set up morning tea.
+We need a couple of helpers to help with morning tea and general gofor-ing!
 Get in contact with Judy if you can: 0422 868 680 or firstname.lastname@example.org

-Check your accommodation options for breakfast.
-We’ll have morning tea /coffee on offer during the morning workshops in all venues.
+We’ll have morning tea /coffee on offer during the camp at the Sport Pavillion in Bob Pettitt Reserve.

 The camp will offer a range of workshops which you can pick and choose from.
 Workshops might be tweaked slightly when bookings are finalised, but here’s an idea:

 - Grand Ice-Breaker Session all together

 - World Music Ensemble with Luke & Khalida

 or Song & Tune arrangement with Lucy and Mischa

 - Mando & Fiddle Class or Songs with tunes for sessions